tas-mac/aks-aspnet-sqldb-rest/workshop.md

     #
     ```

-8. Install Kubernetes CLI, Helm CLI, Istio CLI and .NET Core SDK on your VM.
+8. Install .netCore 3.0 on your machine.
     # Check .NET Core version (Should print 3.0.100)
     $ dotnet --version
     #